cs0320-f25/typescript-csv-SiBh744/README.md

 #### Collaborators (cslogins of anyone you worked with on this project and/or generative AI):
 I asked ChatGPT for the section that invovles asking an LLM for its approach.
+I worked with Alan Lin to conceptualize some of the broad ideas.
+I unfortunately realized that I forgot to note his login.
 #### Total estimated time it took to complete project: 7 hours
 #### Link to GitHub Repo:
 https://github.com/cs0320-f25/typescript-csv-SiBh744